maximecb/uvm/ncc/README.md

 Supported features:
 - Global variables
 - Global arrays
-- Integer arithmetic
+- Integer arithmetic and bitwise operations
-- Signed and unsigned integers
+- Signed and unsigned integers, `stdint.h`
+- The `bool` type
 - Pointers and pointer arithmetic
 - The ternary operator `a? b:c`
 - Functions and function calls